Home

 No doubt you’ll have seen articles on ways to relax, unwind and de-stress.
 Scented candles, deep baths and head massages are all very nice, but they only mask stress temporarily.

-To regain a sense of control, you really need to deal with the root cause.
-If you do that, stress is reduced to a healthier level and you will have developed the confidence to deal with it again.
+To regain a sense of control, you need to deal with the root cause.
+If you do that, stress is reduced to a healthier, manageable level.

 There are two types of causes -- external pressures and internal habits: